JoeLumbley/Shape-Editor/README.md

     Private Sub Form1_Load(sender As Object, e As EventArgs) Handles MyBase.Load

-        ' Convert the byte array to an Image
-        Dim ImageBytes As Byte() = My.Resources.Resource1.YourIconName

         ' Set the icon for the form
+        me.Icon = ResourceToImage(My.Resources.Resource1.YourIconName)

+        ' Optionally, set the icon for a button Button2.Image = ResourceToImage(My.Resources.Resource1.AddPointToolButtonSelected)

+    End Sub

+    Private Function ResourceToImage(resource As Byte()) As Image ' Convert the byte array to an Image using a MemoryStream and the ' Image.FromStream method to create an Image object from the byte array.
+        ' This allows you to use the byte array as an image.

-        Using ms As New MemoryStream(ImageBytes)
+        Using ms As New MemoryStream(resource)

-            Me.Icon = Image.FromStream(ms)
+            Return Image.FromStream(ms)

         End Using

-        ' Optionally, set the icon for a button
-        Using ms As New MemoryStream(ImageBytes)
-            Button1.Image = Image.FromStream(ms)
-        End Using
+        ' The MemoryStream is disposed of automatically when it goes out of scope, ' so you don't need to worry about memory management.

-    End Sub
+    End Function

 End Class